 Philippe Van Parijs (website) is a philosopher and social scientist at the Catholic University of Louvain.
 He is the author of several books including What’s Wrong With a Free Lunch? and Real Freedom for All: What (if anything) Can Justify Capitalism?, which has been extremely influential in political theory.
 He has been recognized as a leader of the movement for Basic Income in Europe for almost 20 years.

 Karl Widerquist (website) holds a Ph.D. in economics from the City University of New York and a Ph.D. in political theory from Oxford University.
-He is the coauthor of Economics for Social Workers and coeditor of The Ethics and Economics of the Basic Income Guarantee, and editor of Basic Income Studies: The International Journal of Basic Income Research ($).
+He is the coauthor of Economics for Social Workers and coeditor of The Ethics and Economics of the Basic Income Guarantee, and former editor of Basic Income Studies: The International Journal of Basic Income Research ($).
 He is the coeditor of Alaska’s Permanent Fund Dividend: Examining Its Suitability as a Model, and Exporting the Alaska Model.

 J. Philip Wogaman (Wikipedia) is Professor of Christian Ethics, Emeritus, at Wesley Theological Seminary, President of the American Theological Society, and author of many books including Guaranteed Income: The Moral Issues.